 As much as we pride ourselves on discovering all facts pertinent to the case at hand, and understanding their role in the discovery process and at trial, we also honor the process of engaging with the prosecution.
 Understanding what evidence they are going to present and how it forms their overall case is of paramount importance to us.

-We have earned our reputation for hard work on behalf of our clients, fair play during the course of discovery, and respect for the both the prosecution and the court throughout it all.
+We have earned our reputation for hard work on behalf of our clients, fair play during the course of discovery, and respect for both the prosecution and the court throughout it all.
 We abhor cheaters and anyone bent on denigrating the pursuit of truth and justice.
 The presentation of any information during discovery for deceptive, or even supercilious, reasons disgusts us.
-We believe wholeheartedly to the right to counsel.
+We believe wholeheartedly in the right to counsel.
 Effective discovery is a key ingredient to any effective defense.

 WHAT TO EXPECT, I.E., IT’S BETTER TO BE PREPARED THAN WITTY

 Obviously, every case is different.
 But one constant runs through most – counsel’s need for more time and resources to put together the perfect case.
 Inter-State Investigative Services knows all too well the real-world constraints that attend to defending a case.
 We always aim for the best plan possible, while keeping in mind what is the most realistic.
 All the while, we keep counsel abreast of any developments that may impinge successful discovery.
-Being prepared, working tirelessly, and understanding all of the limits we face, be they evidentiary, physical or temporal, comprises the backbone of our approach.
-Over two decades of experience assisting defense attorneys has proven to our clients that this approach is highly effective.
+Being prepared, working tirelessly, and understanding all of the limits we face, be they evidentiary, physical, or temporal, comprises the backbone of our approach.
+Over two decades of experience assisting defense attorneys have proven to our clients that this approach is highly effective.

-As mentioned above, we operate with utmost professionalism when dealing with the prosecution.
+As mentioned above, we operate with the utmost professionalism when dealing with the prosecution.
 This is especially important during informal discovery, which requires cooperative communication with the opposition.
 Keeping one’s enemies close is the best way to pick their minds.
 Prosecutors, as a rule, aren’t generally forthright with the plan for their case.
 But they also can’t take every case to trial.
 And they are loath to put themselves in a situation where they have to respond to a plethora of formal discovery requests.